ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 But it doesn’t end there

-Not only has the Rockrider E-ST 900 got at fantastic motor, the 36v 14ah (504Wh) Samsung battery should give a potential real-world range of 80 miles plus.
+Not only has the Rockrider E-ST900 got a fantastic motor, but the 36v 14ah (504Wh) Samsung battery should also give a potential real-world range of 80 miles plus.

 Anyway, I’m going to stop rambling and get on with the specification overview.